 The Company participates in a highly volatile industry, with multiple competitors, the major ones of which have taken large write-offs and asset write-downs and undergone major restructurings during the past several years.
 Periodically, the Company reviews long-lived assets for financial impairment.
-At the end of 1997, the Company determined based on this review that no asset write-downs were required; however, if conditions in the industry deteriorate further, certain assets could be determined to be impaired and an asset write-off could be required.
+At the end of 1998, the Company determined based on this review that no asset write-downs were required; however, if conditions in the industry deteriorate further, certain assets could be determined to be impaired and an asset write-off could be required.
 Also, industry conditions may result in significant volatility of the Company's common stock price, as well as that of its competitors.

-In the third quarter of 1997 the Company joined an ongoing lawsuit against the City of Chicago challenging the imposition of a waste charge by the City of Chicago on every gallon of waste received at the Company's Chicago facility.
-The City charge being challenged is imposed on only two facilities in the City of Chicago, the Company's facility and a facility operated by Liquid Recovery Systems, Inc. (LRS), which is a co-plaintiff in the suit.
-Since 1990 the Company has paid approximately \$3,000,000 to the City pursuant to this charge and continues to pay an average of approximately \$42,000 per month.
+The Company is party to an ongoing lawsuit against the City of Chicago challenging the imposition of a waste charge by the City of Chicago on every gallon of waste received at the Company's Chicago facility.
+The Company maintains that it and not its customers have paid this tax since the Company was required to reduce its selling prices in order to meet the disposal prices charged by its competitors whose facilities are not located in the City of Chicago and who, therefore, did not charge a similar tax.
+Since 1990, the Company has paid approximately \$3,000,000 to the City pursuant to this charge.
 The lawsuit challenges the legal authority of the City of Chicago to impose the charge.
 The Company contends the charge is, among other things, an unlawful tax on service occupations in violation of the Illinois Constitution.
-The Company is seeking: (1) a declaration by the Circuit Court of Cook County that the challenged charge is unconstitutional or otherwise unlawful; (2) an injunction against the City's continued assessment and collection of the charge and; (3) a refund of all charges paid plus interest.
+The Company is seeking: (1) a declaration by the Circuit Court of Cook County that the challenged charge is unconstitutional or otherwise unlawful; (2) an injunction against the City's continued assessment and collection of the charge; and (3) a refund of all charges paid plus interest.